invertsys-accelerator/eks-accelerator/README.md

 Deployment of Code pipeline:

-1. clone the repository
+1. create the repository of your tool, clone the repository and update eks-accelerator code to repo
 2. cd cicd
-3. Update the values in `terraform.tfvars` with your specific configuration.
+3. Update the values in `terraform.tfvars` with your specific configuration under cicd folder

 4. Initialize Terraform: